How to Achieve AWS Operational Excellence in Your Cloud Workload

 II.
 Understand operational health

 III.
 Respond to events

 Understanding the health of your workloads or operations comes down to metrics.
 In order to know how to improve, it is critical to be able to show how things are functioning and how your customers are interacting with your sites.
 Enabling logging on Amazon CloudWatch Logs, and then aggregating those logs for analysis is very important.
 These logs can help generate the information needed to produce the metrics you need to improve operations and can be delivered through AWS Health Events on the AWS Personal Health Dashboard.
 Our Trend Micro Knowledge Base also has rules to assist in the creation of logs and health events.
 It is possible to use these rules manually, or to use an automated tool, which is always looking for misconfigurations.

-As more security breaches hit the news and data protection becomes a key focus, ensuring your organization adhere to the well-architected framework’s design principles is crucial.
-Trend can help you stay compliant to the well-architected framework with its 750+ best practice rules.
+As more security breaches hit the news and data protection becomes a key focus, ensuring your organisation adhere to the well-architected framework’s design principles is crucial.
+Trend can help you stay compliant to the well-architected framework with its 750+ best practise rules.
 As mentioned above, if you are interested in knowing how well-architected you are, see your own security posture in 15 minutes or less.
-Learn more by reading the other articles in the series, here are the links: 1) Overview of All 5 Pillars 2) Security 3) Performance Efficiency 4) Reliability 5) Cost Optimization.
+Learn more by reading the other articles in the series, here are the links: 1) Overview of All 5 Pillars 2) Security 3) Performance Efficiency 4) Reliability 5) Cost Optimisation.